jdtsmith/indent-bars/README.md

 ## Current Depth Highlight

-`indent-bars` can highlight the bar at the current depth, and supports a few different ways to determine which bar that is (`Variables indent-bars-highlight-selection-method`).
-The simplest is selecting the last-visible bar on the current line.
-The old default was `on-bar`, which selects the "unseen" bar that the text on the current line starts on.
-The new default is `'context`, which selects the last-visible bar unless an adjacent no-blank line is indented deeper by at least one indent spacing, in which case the `on-bar` approach is used.
+`indent-bars` can highlight the bar at the current depth, and supports a few different ways to determine which bar that is (see `indent-bars-highlight-selection-method`):

+1. `nil`: The simplest version selects the depth of the last-visible bar on the current line.
+2. `on-bar`:  The old default, which selects the depth of the "unseen" bar that the first character of text on the current line cover up.
+3. `context`: The new default, which selects the last-visible bar unless an adjacent no-blank line is indented deeper by at least one indent spacing, in which case the `on-bar` approach is used.

 Experiment with these to see what you prefer.

 ## Tree-sitter

-`indent-bars` can optionally use tree-sitter in supported files to add several significant features:
+`indent-bars` can optionally use tree-sitter in supported files to enable several features:

 1. **Scope Highlighting**: The current tree-sitter scope can be configured by specifying matching node types.
 The innermost node (covering sufficient lines) will then be rendered using the normal bar color and style.
 Bars which are _out-of-scope_ have alternative styling applied.
 See configuration, above.
 1. **Blank Line Display**: It can be nice to omit the display of bars on blank lines at the top level (e.g. in a _module_).
-Tree-sitter can help show those lines.
+Tree-sitter can help identify those lines.
 1. **Wrap Detection**: It can be useful to prevent the drawing of many bars in wrapped entities like argument lists or literal dictionaries.
 Tree-sitter can help detect these and inhibit these unwanted bars (see also `indent-bars-no-descend-string/list`, which do not require tree-sitter).

 > [!NOTE]